 Windsor (B) (Blue) Mr M Owen

-It is the responsibility fo the Form Tutors to look after the general welfare of the individuals in their form, and to supervise their general school progress.
+It is the responsibility of the Form Tutors to look after the general welfare of the individuals in their form and to supervise their general school progress.

 Different coloured House ties and badges are features of the House organisation, and each child will almost certainly represent his/her House competitively at various times each year.